ChristopherJBarclay/my-portfolio-site/README.md

 My personal website.

-I hard coded this website with CSS3 and HTML5 only.
-No libraries, frameworks, site-building tools, or other programming languages used.
+I coded this website with CSS3, HTML5, and the Brackets text editor only.
+No libraries, frameworks, site-building tools, or other programming languages were used.